redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 export default CommentForm
 ```

-If you try to submit the form you'll get an error in the web console—Storybook doesn't actually start up a real GraphQL server to handle the request!
-But we can mock the request in the story and handle the response ourselves:
+If you try to submit the form you'll get an error in the web console—Storybook will automatically mock GraphQL queries, but not mutations.
+But, we can mock the request in the story and handle the response manually:

 ```javascript{6-18}
 // web/src/components/CommentForm/CommentForm.stories.js